andrescol24/CompassRadar/README.md

-# CompassRadar
+# TurtleResetWorld
-Minecraft plugin that allow to track players with the compass
+Minecraft plugin that resets worlds

+# TODO
+AutoConfigureTimeout: configure timeout calculating the normal time of the tps command time execution